-If you’re looking to invest, go for the Shure BETA58A, which is still an exceptional value, but delivers amazing sound.
+If you’re looking to invest, go for the Shure BETA58A.
+It’s still an exceptional value, but delivers amazing sound.
 You can also opt for the Sennheiser e845, Audix OM3, AKG C5, or Audio-Technica AE6100.
 In the wireless category, you’ll want to consider a Shure BLX, AKG WMS, or an Audio-Technica ATW wireless bodypack system.
-All three can offer you wireless set up for a handheld mic, lavalier mic or headset microphone, giving you a lot of flexibility in your mobile setting.
+All three can offer you wireless set up for a handheld mic, lavalier mic or headset microphone, giving you a lot of flexibility in your portable church setting.

 If you’re not familiar, audio snakes are used to simplify the setup time and cable clutter involved in bringing multiple microphone signals to a final destination (generally a soundboard).
 Audio snakes are usually the longest piece of cabling that a church PA system will need.
 You’ll want to pick up an audio snake from Elite Core Audio or ProCo RM to streamline your set up.

-Protecting your investments comes down to how you handle them, but also what you plug them into.
+Protecting your investments comes down to how you handle them, and what you plug them into.
 You’ll want to rely on a rack-mountable Furman M 8Dx or similar power distribution unit because you have a lot of expensive equipment to protect.
-But your speakers and subwoofers should get separate attention, so we recommend plugging them into a Furman on-stage surge protector.
+Speakers and subwoofers should get separate attention, so we recommend plugging them into a Furman on-stage surge protector.

 …the best advice we can give you is to invest in new equipment.

-Finally, a mobile congregation on a tight budget might be tempted by an incredible low price on a used item, but the best advice we can give you is to invest in new equipment.
-When you buy new your gear almost always comes with a warranty, which makes sense at any budget.
-In the rare chance your equipment is faulty or damaged your warranty will help cover any repair expense expenses.
+Finally, a portable church on a tight budget might be tempted by an incredible low price on a used item.
+The best advice we can give you is to invest in new equipment.
+When you buy new gear it almost always comes with a warranty.
+That makes sense at any budget.
+In the rare chance your equipment is faulty or damaged your warranty will help cover any repair expenses.